marcosaelzer/marcosaelzer.github.io/_pages/about.md

 ## News
+- Our work "Transformer Encoder Satisfiability: Complexity and Impact on Formal Reasoning" (M.S., E. Alsmann, M. Lange) got accepted to ICLR 25 in Singapore, (May 25).
+- I switched positions and am now part of the Automated Reasoning Group led by Anthony W. Lin at the RPTU, Kaiserslautern, (February 25)
+- I gave an invited talk titled "The Complexity of Formal Reasoning of Neural Network-Based Models" at the CerVerA seminar in Kaiserslautern, (August 24).
 - Our work "Verifying and interpreting neural networks using finite automata" (M.S., E. Alsmann, F. Bruse, M. Lange) got accepted to DLT 24 in Goettingen, (May 24).
 - Our work "A Logic for Reasoning About Aggregate-Combine Graph Neural Networks" (P. Nunn, M.S., F. Schwarzentruber, N. Trouquard) got accepted to IJCAI 24 in Jeju, (April 2024).
 - I presented our current work on GNN verification at the LoG Local Meetup 23 in Munich, (November 23).